 Don't worry, they don't watch you every moment of everyday.
 I hate to disappoint you, but they really have better things to do now.
 They do love you, because love is now their total existence.
 They still care about the major events in your life, like a new child, grandchild, change in career or a new house.
 They know what's going on, but you can rest easy that they don't care if you're sitting on the toilet or weeding your garden.

 It's my understanding, that if everyone would just stop being so afraid of death, it would be seamless.
 There would be no gap between the last breath of the human body and the return to your light body, which is your natural state.
 If you don't have fear, you will just leave your human body and go about your business, as if nothing even happened.

-One night, I fell asleep on the couch.
+One night, during that time, I fell asleep on the couch.
 At around 3 a.m. a voice said.
 "Hi!
 Barb".
 It was like someone was standing right next to me, yet my husband was sound asleep in the bedroom.
 About a week later, it happened again.
 I know that it was my dad, because he is the only man who has ever called me Barb, instead of Barbara.
 I believe that he was just letting me know that he was waiting for her.

 The whole situation with my mom, was quite different than with my dad.
 This sounds cruel, but some of it was pretty funny.
-About a week before she passed, she kept telling me about a little boy playing with her oxygen and how she yelled at him a number of times.
+About a week before she passed, she kept telling me about a little boy playing with her oxygen and how she yelled at him a number of times to get away.
 According to the psychic, James Van Praagh, that little boy was a "joy guide" sent to keep her company.
 Don't get me wrong, I love my mom very much, but only she would get pissed off at a "joy guide".